harshasrigit/vpc_terraform_github_action/README.md

        c.  installed aws cli

 2. Writing Terraform Code:  VPC infrastructure

+       a.  installed git bash
+       b.  installed terraform to windows
+       c.  installed aws cli

       a.   networks
       b.   subnets
       c.   security groups

-3. Initializing and Applying Terraform:
+4. Initializing and Applying Terraform:

-4. GitHub Repository Setup:setting up a GitHub repository to store
+5. GitHub Repository Setup:setting up a GitHub repository to store

      a.
 Terraform code
      b.
 README
      c.   .gitignore
      d.   essential files.

-5. GitHub Actions Configuration: configure GitHub Actions workflows to automate the deployment of your Terraform code.
+6. GitHub Actions Configuration: configure GitHub Actions workflows to automate the deployment of your Terraform code.

     a.   secrets management and workflow triggers on pushing the code to a specific branch.

-6. Push to GitHub: See how to push  Terraform code to GitHub repository and trigger the GitHub Actions workflow.
+7. Push to GitHub: See how to push  Terraform code to GitHub repository and trigger the GitHub Actions workflow.

-7. Monitor and Verify: Learn how to monitor the progress of your GitHub Actions workflow and verify the successful deployment of  VPC infrastructure.
+8. Monitor and Verify: Learn how to monitor the progress of your GitHub Actions workflow and verify the successful deployment of  VPC infrastructure.